 My favorite use for the trimmings of pastrami is to mix it into scrambled eggs.
 Check back for that recipe next week.

 Ground coriander is expensive.
 Packages of corned beef come with a spice packet that has tan coriander seeds.
 (Most corning beef directions from stuffy chefs and by-the-book newspaper food sites rail against these packets and say to toss them out -- I use them and while not perfect, the spices are flavorful enough.)
 So, the cheapie way is to sort out the seeds and grind them up (hammer seeds in a plastic bag, or use a coffee grinder.)
 That's how cheap I am!

 Quickie Pastrami Version using Corned Beef

 Just take out the corned beef from package and rinse it off.
-In a pot of boiling water add the corned beef along with the contents of the herb and seasoning package that comes with the corned beef.
+In a pot of boiling water add the corned beef along with half of the contents of the herb and seasoning package that comes with the corned beef.
 Add a tablespoon of brown sugar (or favorite sweetener,) a teaspoon of salt, pepper and garlic powder (or a clove.)